 Witnesses.
+Names of witnesses provided by the parties will be shared with the other party.
 The Hearing Officer may, at their discretion, exclude witnesses or witness testimony the Hearing Officer considers irrelevant or duplicative.

 Electronic Devices.
 A Respondent, Complainant, advisor, and/or witness may not have electronic devices that capture or facilitate communication (e.g., computer, cell phone, audio/video recorder, etc.) in their possession while participating in the hearing unless authorized by the Hearing Officer.
 OIE will make an audio recording of the hearing to be made available to the parties for review.
 Reasonable care will be taken to create a quality audio recording and minimize technical problems; however, technical problems that result in no recording or an inaudible one are not a valid basis for appeal.

 Hearing Location and Use of Technology.
 The hearing will be live, with all questioning conducted in real time.
 Upon request of any party, the parties may be located in separate rooms (or at separate locations) with technology enabling the Hearing Officer and the parties to simultaneously see and hear the party or witness answering questions.
-A hearing may be conducted entirely virtually through the use of remote technology so long as the parties and Hearing Officer are able to hear and see one another in real time.
+Any party may request that the hearing may be conducted entirely virtually through the use of remote technology so long as the parties and Hearing Officer are able to hear and see one another in real time.

 Pre-Hearing Procedures and Ground Rules.
 The Hearing Officer and/or OIE may establish pre-hearing procedures relating to issues such as scheduling, hearing procedures, witness and advisor participation and identification, structure, advance determination of the relevance of certain topics, and other procedural matters.
 The Hearing Officer will communicate with the parties prior to the hearing with respect to these issues and establish reasonable, equitable deadlines for party participation/input.